Cool days and nights ahead

 (WALA) - It will be a cool and quiet evening ahead.

-Tuesday will start even chillier, with temps in the low 40s.
-Tuesday afternoon will be partly cloudy and cool with highs in the mid 60s.

-Low 40s again Wednesday morning as a dry cold front will pass through.
+Low in the 40s are expected again Wednesday morning as a dry cold front passes through.
 It will be sunny, but highs will only be in the 50s.

 Copyright 2023 WALA.
 All rights reserved.